 Edward M. Danielowski, 86, of Scranton, died Sunday at home.
 He passed peacefully while sitting in his recliner, watching the sport he loved, ice hockey.
 His is survived by his beloved wife of 49 years, Janet Bauer Danielowski.

-To send flowers in memory of Edward M. Danielowski, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Edward M. Danielowski, please visit our Heartfelt Sympathies Store.

 Born in the Minooka section of Scranton, he was the son of the late Joseph and Mary Suchodolski Danielowski.
 Prior to his retirement, he was employed as a dock worker at Super Market Service, Dunmore PA for more than 25 years.
 He was a member of St. Paul of the Cross Parish, Scranton.
 Edward served his country as a member of the U.S. Navy and was a radar technician during the Korean War.